 Contrast Glen’s unprecedented decision to continue to perform even amidst his worsening Alzheimer’s to the recent passing of the beloved Tom Magliozzi.
 Tom and his brother Ray, Click and Clack to us fans, mysteriously quit recording new episodes of their Car Talk radio show a few years back.
 Only with Tom’s death did we learn he quit because of Alzheimer’s.
 I’m so very glad that Glen could be so public about his problem as he faded away; only with the tremendous support of his family and friends, and a Teleprompter, could he keep performing so long.

 But I’ll be frank with you; I did not give Glen’s condition or his farewell tour much thought until this weekend.
 His dark years and backsliding led me to view his farewell with cynicism.
 As always with me, there is nothing like music to tear away the hard crust and open me up to love once again.
-Tears washed away my bitterness about him this week when I heard Glen’s heartbreaking final song, I’m Not Gonna Miss You.
+Tears washed away my bitterness about him this week when I heard one of Glen’s final songs, the heartbreaking I’m Not Gonna Miss You.

 I’m still here, but yet I’m gone